jibe-b/HACKccessibility-expose-the-documentation/README.md

 An HACKccessibility wizard will help developers to document undocumented code and a webapp populated by data from an analysis of git repositories will provide insight on pieces of code with regards to their documentation and code patterns.
 A set of free software projects exposing little documentation will be contacted and proposed to use the wizard for documentation sprints.

+## Demonstrations

+On the code of Searx: https://github.com/jibe-b/searx/tree/hackccessibility-little_documented

 ## How to contribute